worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0007-01-03-more-code-smells-conditional-complexity.md

 + Frequently seen in the wild

 Notes:
-Highlight the opposing points of view form OO purists to common attitudes.
+Highlight the opposing points of view from OO purists to common attitudes.

 --